 “Makerspace questions can be part of student homework.
 I highly recommend making it a family project.
 What a great way to include the entire family on the makerspace formula and thinking process.
-Students always learn first from their parents, so why not use this to the students’ advantage if possible?” – Cara from Cara’s Creative Playground
+Students always learn first from their parents or caregivers, so why not use this to the students’ advantage if possible?” – Cara from Cara’s Creative Playground

 Tip 5: Cultivate an appreciation for mistakes.

 “Early in the school year, I always read the book The Most Magnificent Thing by Ashley Spires.
 In that book, the little girl tries to build a perfect thing, but nothing goes as planned.
 My students and I always discuss the process of making the character goes through before she finally gets it ‘right’.
 It’s important for students to understand that it is acceptable to make mistakes throughout the creative process.” – Jennifer from Classroom Base Camp